johannilsson/iglaset/README.markdown

 * NEXT
     * Fixed bug with some articles ended up on 404 page after clicked on "view on iglaset.se"
-    * Show icon that indicates if the user has rated an article (denravonska)
+    * Show icon that indicates if the user has rated an article
-    * If origin and origin country is the same just show one of them (denravonska)
+    * If origin and origin country is the same just show one of them
-    * Drink images in lists and drink detail views are now clickable for a fullscreen image view (denravonska)
+    * Drink images in lists and drink detail views are now clickable for a fullscreen image view
+    * Commenting support added

 * 1.2.3
     * Added a retry dialog for network problems for searches and for crowdsourcing